Eningen: Infrastructure

-Being a municipality, Eningen has its own town hall and also its own post and police offices.
-Although Eningen is considered to have the structure of a village, it possesses a wide service infrastructure: two pharmacies, two banks, one public library, one festival hall, one public outdoor swimming pool and more of five parks where people can go to walk and enjoy the nature or children can go to play.
-Furthermore, Eningen’s educational infrastructure is represented by nine kindergartens, two primary schools, one music school and an adult education center.
-Regarding to transportation infrastructure, Eningen possesses two different bus connections to Reutlingen, as well as one bus connection to several villages of the Swabian Mountains and one connection to Metzingen.
-In matters of sport’s infrastructure, Eningen has three sports halls, one sports field, one complex with several tennis fields, one horseback riding field and a one mini golf course.
+Eningen has its own town hall, post and police offices.
+It a wide service infrastructure: two pharmacies, two banks, one public library, one festival hall, one public outdoor swimming pool and five park.
+Eningen has nine kindergartens, two primary schools, one music school and an adult education center.
+Eningen also has two bus connections to Reutlingen, as well as a bus connection to several villages of the Swabian Mountains and one connection to Metzingen.
+Eningen has three sports halls, one sports field, one tennis complex, one horseback riding field and a one mini golf course.

-It is home to many companies including VIAVI Solutions, which was formally known as JDSU and prior to that Wandel & Goltermann.
+It is home to many companies including Viavi Solutions.

 The artist Gudrun Krüger lived in Eningen for most of her working life.

 Eningen is twinned with the town of Calne in Wiltshire, England.